Troy Museum: Museum building

-The design contest for the museum building was won by Yalın Mimarlık in 2011.
-Mimarlık designed the building in a contemporary plain architectural style.
-Construction began in 2013, came to a stop in 2015, and resumed again in 2017.
+The design competition for the museum building was awarded to the Turkish architectural firm Yalın Mimarlık in 2011.
+The structure embodies a contemporary minimalist architectural style.
+Construction commenced in 2013 but faced a temporary halt in 2015; however, it resumed in 2017, allowing the project to move forward toward completion.

 The cube-shaped building with four floors in square plan is clad in rust-colored weathering steel to give the impression that it was excavated from the archaeological site.
 The building's height is equivalent to the depth of the excavation at the archaeological site of Troy.
 The exhibition areas cover 2700 m2 of the total 12750 m2 indoor area.
 The exhibition areas of 32 × 32 m are enclosed by workplaces, storages, and conference rooms.
 The basement is reserved for service functions.
 Entrance to the museum is by a 12 m-wide ramp leading to an underground gate.

 The total cost of the building came to ₺ 45 million (approx. $8 million).
 The museum was opened on 10 October 2018, the "Year of Troy" as declared in Turkey.